 - use honey-if you do not have maple syrup (lets face it, it's expensive!), you can always substitute with honey instead.

 Yes, I believe you can make the boiled part of the recipe in advance, and you can store it in the fridge in a sealed container.
-Then, stir it, dump this liquid into your cup of ice and milk when you are ready to assemble your iced chai latte!
+Then, stir it, dump this liquid into your cup of ice and milk when you are ready to assemble your drink.

 If you have some of your drink leftover, store it in the fridge with a lid!
 The silicone lids I use come in 6 various sizes, and stretch to fit just about anything!
 They are clear as well, so you can see the food that is in the bowl without having to take the lid off.

-I recommend removing the ice cubes before putting the chai in the fridge though.
+I recommend removing the ice cubes before putting a drink in the fridge though.
 You do not want the ice cubes to get melted and make the drink watery!
 To remove the ice cubes, try using a spoon.

 - 2 tablespoon maple syrup